perxpective/BED/README.md

     - Uploaded files can be found under the uploads folder

 - Endpoints related to promotional discounts for certain periods
+    - Retrieves flightid and cross references promotion table to check if promotion exists for the flight
+    - Checks if promotion applicable for flight by checking if booking date within promotion period, if not no discount
+    - Applies discount if there is promotion for flight within promotion period

-    1. Endpoint 13 - POST /promotions/:flightid - Create a new promotion
+    1. Endpoint 12 - POST /promotions/:flightid - Create a new promotion
-    2. Endpoint 14 - GET /promotions - Get all promotions
+    2. Endpoint 13 - GET /promotions - Get all promotions
-    3. Endpoint 15 - GET /promotions/:promotionid - Get promotion by promotionid
+    3. Endpoint 14 - GET /promotions/:promotionid - Get promotion by promotionid
-    4. Endpoitn 16 - DELETE /promotion/:promotionid - Delete a promotion by promotionid
+    4. Endpoint 15 - DELETE /promotion/:promotionid - Delete a promotion by promotionid

 # Advanced Features
 - Checkout Feature
+    - Endpoint 16 - GET /checkout/:bookingid
+    - Check if booking exists to be checked out
     - Gives user option to select flight class in their booked flight (Economy, Business, First)
         - Standard price for flights is for Economy Class
         - Business Class tickets cost 50% more than Economy Class tickets
-        - First Class tickets cost 100% more than Economy Class tickes
+        - First Class tickets cost 100% more than Economy Class tickets
-        - Users can enter the quantity desired
+    - Users can indicate quantity of tickets (must be for the same class)
-        - Assumption is that the users book the same class for both flights with transfers
-        - Cheap flight tickets are priced $500 or lower
-        - Flights are filtered based on this condition
-        - Transfer flights are searched separately by the parameter (yes, no)
-        - Yes = Search transfer flights, No = Search flights without transfers
+    - Final price will be calculated, taking into account discounts, class and quantity
     - Checkout information will be displayed and resets every time a new checkout is made

-- Searching for cheap flights based on origin and destination airport
-    - Transfer flights are searched separately
-    - Standard prices that are $500 and below are considered cheap

 - Searching for flights based on airline
-    - Transfer flights with at least one of the airlines will also be shown but is also searched separately
+    - Endpoint 17 - GET /searchAirline?query=
     - Shows all the flights offered by the airline (all origin and destination cities)

+- Searching for flights between certain ranges user specifies
+    - Endpoint 18 - GET /flights/price?min=&max=
+    - Minimum and maximum range to be specified by the user in the body